How to Create Color Swatches from Photos PLUS Freebie!

 When I create digital scrapbook pages, I usually let the photos guide my color choices.
 I’ve found that whether I am choosing from ready-made collections or coloring ScrapSimple products, using color swatches makes the process easier.
-In this tutorial, I’ll show how you can create your own custom color swatches from photos.
+In this tutorial, I’ll show how you can create your own custom color swatch from a photo.

 You will need to make any desired adjustments to your photo before creating the color swatches.